 Michael S. Green

 I have a BA from the University of Toronto (1979), and a LLB from Osgoode Law School (1982).
 I was called to the Bar in 1984.
-I am a sole practitioner, practising in association with Gary Newhouse, and have been so since 1987.
+I was a sole practitioner from 1987-March, 2021, practising in association with Gary Newhouse.
 Most of my practice consists of representing injured workers in workers’ compensation cases.
 I also represent workers with Canada Pension Plan disability pension appeals.

 I regularly represent injured workers in their claims with Workplace Safety and Insurance Board, including attending on appeals before the Appeals Resolution Officer and Workplace Safety and Insurance Appeals Tribunal.
 I also provide advice to personal injury lawyers about the effects of the Workplace Safety and Insurance Act on lawsuits.
 I represented the Union of Injured Workers in the Appeals Tribunal’s Pension Leading Case (Decision 915).